 B. “Supervising adult” means an adult in a parental relationship as that term is defined in ORS Chapter 339.

-C. “Emancipated minor” means A person who has been so declared by the courts pursuant to ORS Chapter 419B or a similar out-of-state statute.
+C. “Emancipated minor” means a person who has been so declared by the courts pursuant to ORS Chapter 419B or a similar out-of-state statute.

+D. “School boundary” means the physical border that defines a designated attendance, or catchment,area for a neighborhood school.

+“Optimal enrollment” means…

-D. “School boundary” means the physical border that defines a designated attendance area for a neighborhood school.E.
-“Feeder pattern” means the designated path for students to advance from one school grade grouping to another.
+F. “Feeder pattern” means the designated path for students to advance from one school grade grouping to another.

+“Robust programming” means…

-F. “Siblings” means children with the same parent or supervising adult living together at the same address.
+G. “Siblings” means children with the same parent or supervising adult living together at the same address.

 III.
 Guidelines for Student Assignment to Neighborhood School